-There is comfortable bus service to Marrakech, check out CTM bus schedule and cost online.
+There is a comfortable bus service to Marrakech from different cities; check out the CTM bus schedule and cost online.

 How To Get Around

-There are plenty of taxis in Marrakech but none of them are metered so you need to negotiate the fare before hiring one.
+There are plenty of taxis in Marrakech, but none are metered, so you need to negotiate the fare before hiring one.
 A taxi to/from Airport should not cost more than 100 Moroccan dirhams (9.20 Dirham = 1 US$).

 Visa – Requirement

-For US Citizens you must have a valid passport with at least one blank page.
+For US Citizens, you must have a valid passport with at least one blank page.
 Visas are not required for visits lasting less than 90 days.
-Check your visa requirement based on county of citizenship.
+Check your visa requirement based on the county of citizenship.

 10 Top Things To Do In Marrakech